Adaptation through Local Networks, Human Dimensions, and Collaborative Science

 The Psychology of Shifting Human Behavior

-Research in psychology and cognitive science has made clear that humans do not always make decisions according to reasonable logic.
-Rather, human behavior is more profoundly based upon deeply-rooted affect emotion and experiential capacities that are driven by person-to-person and person-to-nature interactions, group norms and values, individual values, perceptions, instincts, intuitions, and related visceral factors that collectively define one’s identity or worldview (Ingold 2011; Jones et al. 2011; Kahan et al. 2012; van der Linden et al. 2015; Jones et al. 2016, Amel et al. 2017, Laursen et al. 2018).
+Research in psychology and cognitive science has made clear that humans do not always make decisions according to objective reason and logic.
+Rather, human behavior is more profoundly based upon deeply-rooted affect (emotion) and experiential capacities that are driven by person-to-person and person-to-nature interactions, group norms and values, individual values, perceptions, instincts, intuitions, and related visceral factors that collectively define one’s identity or worldview (Ingold 2011; Jones et al. 2011; Kahan et al. 2012; van der Linden et al. 2015; Jones et al. 2016, Amel et al. 2017, Laursen et al. 2018).

 To move beyond simply “actionable science” (the possibility of action) and engage action through science, our program is designed to build upon existing in-person professional networks locally through the process of knowledge co-production.
-We feel that regularly supporting person-to-person and person-to-nature relationships (i.e., situated or embodied knowledge) within local networks harnesses multiple knowledge forms and provides a platform for recognizing and supporting a wide range of participants and place-based experiences (Ingold 2011).
+We feel that regularly supporting person-to-person and person-to-nature relationships (i.e., situated or embodied knowledge) within local networks harnesses multiple knowledge forms and provides a platform for recognizing and supporting a wide range of participants and worldviews through place-based experiences (Ingold 2011, Winter et al. 2020).
 In doing so, we can account for and directly engage the full breadth of influences that drive human behavior in our effort to build adaptive capacity through major socio-ecological shifts to develop increasingly sustainable lifestyles.

 In-Person Collaboration: research products that influence human behavior and build capacity